kipuki/x-marks-the-spot/README.md

 Alternatively, the trailer is also available on [YouTube](https://www.youtube.com/watch?v=Gw-_fH8bKYc).

 ## Challenges & Learnings
 The biggest challenge I faced during this project was manually altering the heightmap-based terrain.
 After sculpting the landscape, I realized that I made it very low.
-This was a problem since I palnned on adding multiple islands.
+This was a problem since I planned on adding multiple islands.
 The issue was rectified through manual modification of the heightmap.

 ## Credits
 The industry is full of talented individuals and it is important to credit them properly.
 Credits to used assets can be found [here](/CREDITS.md).